GarciaInes/Scrum-Mastering/Planning/Antipatterns.md

 ### “What is Sprint Planning”, Scrum,
 https://www.scrum.org/resources/what-is-sprint-planning

-###### When planning sessions become ultra-marathons
+* When planning sessions become ultra-marathons<br/>
-Remove the noise, focus on what matters
+Remove the noise, focus on what matters<br/>
-One dimentional organised list work trhough top until *enough* to consume this cycle The team can always pull more in if finished (fully finished = deployable state by a simple button press) Reduce distractions, burden and overload
+One dimentional organised list work trhough top until *enough* to consume this cycle<br/>
+The team can always pull more in if finished (fully finished = deployable state by a simple button press)<br/>
+Reduce distractions, burden and overload<br/>

 ###### Too much to cope
 In line with ABOVE